 The overall cost for the development of the new plant is expected to reach approximately €260m ($291m).

-A €210m ($235m) loan for the project is being provided by Pohjola Bank, Svenska Handelsbanken, and Swedbank.
-The lenders were advised by Borenius, whereas TSE was advised by Castrén & Snellman.
+A €210m ($235m) loan for the project is being provided by Pohjola Bank, Svenska Handelsbanken and Swedbank.
+The lenders were advised by Borenius, while TSE was advised by Castrén & Snellman.
 The remaining amount is being contributed by project shareholders.

-As of September 2015, construction of the boiler building is on the verge of completion, the piling and foundation work has begun for the flue gas treatment system and the ash silo area.
+As of September 2015, construction of the boiler building is on the verge of completion, the piling and foundation work has begun for the flue gas treatment system as well as the ash silo area.

 The foundation laying for the turbine and its ancillary equipment has started and foundations for the conveyer and chimney have been completed.

-Hanhikivi 1 is a planned nuclear power plant in Pyhäjoki in northern Finland.
+Hanhikivi 1 is a planned nuclear power plant in Pyhäjoki, northern Finland.